Armored Heart: L'Odeur de l'Amour

 “I’m hot,” she realized, staring at the steaming pools of water.

-Hands appeared on her shoulders, helping her off take her… her what?
+Hands appeared on her shoulders, helping her off take her… Her what?
 She couldn’t remember.
 She just wanted them off.
 This heat was making it so, so hard to think.
-She had… there was someone, someone she loved, someone who could help her.
+She had… There was someone, someone she loved, someone who could help her.
 But she couldn’t remember that someone anymore than she could remember what was making her feel so strange.

 “Please help me,” she whispered.
 Her breathing was speeding up, and that smell of… that plant that didn’t grow here was so strong, so overwhelming.
 She couldn’t get away from it, but–